back2childhood/online-pragrammer-forum/README.md

 * Use Kafka to realize asynchronous installation notification, a single machine can reach 7,000TPS.
 * Implemented full-text search function using ElasticSearch, which can accurately match search results and highlight keywords.

+## TO FIX
+* User can't read message and publish posts although logged in.

 ## TODO
 * the unread notifications' hint can't be removed
 * use Spring Security to implement the function of delete/useful/pin posts and the right control.